ydprtm/pc_control_tutorials/boost_asio_timer_tutorial/README.md

 ## Section 11: Conclusion

-In this tutorial, I have shown you how to [...].
+In this tutorial, I have shown you how to perform time-based operations.

-You have used [...].
+You have used the Asio library to syncrhonously and asyncrhnonously wait for a fixed period of time.

 I hope this tutorial has been useful.